 - If you wish to receive home care we will arrange a home visit, usually by a doctor and a nurse.
 This will give us a chance to get to know you better, to discuss your needs, hopes, concerns, and aims.
 We will also explain the terms of care and together sign the care contract.

-- If you wish to stay at the hospice a doctor and social worker from our team will need to visit you, whether at home or in hospital.
+- If you wish to stay at the hospice a doctor and social worker from our team will need to visit you, whether at home or in hospital, whenever applicable, according to their availability.
 The purpose of this visit is for us to get to know you and assess your palliative care needs.
 Depending on what your palliative care needs are and availability at the hospice we will let you know if you can stay and we will arrange your admission date.

 Complete an application form (either over the telephone or send via email to email@example.com) as well as relevant documents such as copies of medical notes and test results.